NVIDIA/aistore/docs/feature_flags.md

 Streaming-Cold-GET                   write and transmit cold-GET content back to user in parallel, without _finalizing_ in-cluster object
 S3-Reverse-Proxy                     intra-cluster communications: instead of regular HTTP redirects reverse-proxy S3 API calls to designated targets
 S3-Use-Path-Style                    use older path-style addressing (as opposed to virtual-hosted style), e.g., https://s3.amazonaws.com/BUCKET/KEY
-Do-not-Delete-When-Rebalancing       when objects get _rebalanced_ to their proper locations, do not delete their respective _misplaced_ sources
+Do-not-Delete-When-Rebalancing       disable lazy deletion during global rebalance: do not delete misplaced sources of the migrated objects
 Do-not-Set-Control-Plane-ToS         intra-cluster control plane: do not set IPv4 ToS field (to low-latency) Trust-Crypto-Safe-Checksums          when checking whether objects are identical trust only cryptographically secure checksums
 S3-ListObjectVersions                when versioning info is requested, use ListObjectVersions API (beware: extremely slow, versioned S3 buckets only)